klml/drfrederson/README.md

 comment
 : allow comments

-pagedurable
+area
-: parts of the page always appear like the menu.
+: defines filepath for navigation, sidebar and footer; parts of the page always appear like the menu.

 d2c
 : [data2css](http://umija.org/howto:data2css) adds a class to html-body